Ghost town: Definition

 T. Lindsey Baker, author of Ghost Towns of Texas, defines a ghost town as "a town for which the reason for being no longer exists."
-Some writers discount settlements that were abandoned as a result of a natural or human-made disaster or other causes; they restrict the term to settlements that were deserted because they were no longer economically viable.
+Some writers restrict the term to settlements that were deserted because they were no longer economically viable, discounting those that were abandoned due to a natural or human-made disaster or other causes.
 Some believe that any settlement with visible tangible remains should not be called a ghost town; others say, conversely, that a ghost town should contain the tangible remains of buildings.
-Whether or not the settlement must be completely deserted, or may contain a small population, is also a matter for debate.
+Whether or not the settlement must be completely deserted or may contain a small population is also a matter for debate.
 Generally, though, the term is used in a looser sense, encompassing any and all of these definitions.
 American author Lambert Florin defined a ghost town as "a shadowy semblance of a former self."

 Reasons for abandonment

 Factors leading to the abandonment of towns include depleted natural resources, economic activity shifting elsewhere, railroads and roads bypassing or no longer accessing the town, human intervention, disasters, massacres, wars, the shifting of politics or fall of empires, and volcanic eruptions.
-A town can also be abandoned when it is part of an exclusion zone due to natural or human-made causes.
+A town can also be abandoned if it is located within an exclusion zone due to natural or human-made causes.